Not sure where to start on your journey to wellness? We can help.

 If you are unable to get to a drug disposal site or dispose of the medication by mail, here are the steps you should take:

 - Take the medication out of its original container and mix it with an undesirable substance like kitty litter or coffee grounds.

 - Put the medication into a disposable container with a lid or sealable plastic bag.

 - Conceal or remove any personal information on the empty containers.

 - Put the sealed container or bag and the empty containers in the regular trash.

 Due to environmental concerns, most drugs should not be flushed down the toilet.
 However, the Food and Drug Administration recommends flushing certain prescription pain medications immediately after they are no longer needed to prevent accidental ingestion or overdose.
 Read the label on the bottle to determine whether it should be flushed.

 Drug Take Back Day

 Another way to dispose of old medication is through a drug take back program.
 An example is the Drug Enforcement Administration (DEA) National Rx Take Back Day.
 This national program is held at various times throughout the year at participating local law enforcement agencies.
 This program allows individuals to drop off unwanted medication at collection sites and have them disposed of, no questions asked.
 Visit the DEA Take Back Day website for information on the next scheduled event and to locate a collection site near you.
-Both Newport Hospital and The Miriam Hospital will be collection sites for National Rx Take Back Day on April 28.
+Both Newport Hospital and The Miriam Hospital serve frequently as collection sites for National Rx Take Back Day.

 Your local pharmacy or law enforcement agency may also be able to assist in locating a collection site or disposal of medications.